DanielLapido/Breast_cancer/README.md

 All statistical models used performed brilliantly with the dataset employed.
 Although it was real data, this is pretty unusual and we would normally never get such a high accuracy (over 90\% with all models).

 Every model has positive and negative things as we have been discussing through the project.
 Looking at the results, we could argue that the one that have better performed was the logistic regression model, even though it required to previously remove strongly correlated variables for the algorithm to converge.
 This variable selection was carried out manually so it is highly probable that the final predictors were not the optimal ones, in fact it is possible that too many variables were dropped.
-This could have been done with an automatic procedure, however we would have not gainned that much innsight.
+This process will be done with an automatic procedure when using the Machine Learning tools.